ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ## Assumptions

 * Azure Multifactor Authentication (MFA) natively supports the OATH (Open Authentication) standard for selected hardware tokens.
 To use Azure MFA with OATH support, and to achieve an Essential 8 Maturity level of 3, hard tokens are required to be procured and deployed to all users.
 This Blueprint and associated security documentation assume the use of soft tokens and a level 2 maturity in this aspect of the Essential 8.
-* Microsoft Office 365 and Microsoft Azure solutions hold audit data for a period based on the service and the license level of the organisation.
+* Microsoft 365 and Microsoft Azure solutions hold audit data for a period based on the service and the license level of the organisation.
 The time for most services is under 2 years.
 For organisations with a requirement to hold audit data past this period, Security Information and Event Management (SIEM) integration should be considered.
-Service audit data within the Microsoft Office 365 and Azure clouds is often housed in discrete systems and the opportunities to bring the data under a single pane is limited.
+Service audit data within the Microsoft 365 and Azure clouds is often housed in discrete systems and the opportunities to bring the data under a single pane is limited.
 Azure Monitor or Azure Sentinel are two Microsoft offerings which could be leveraged for this purpose however a holistic solution should be considered to ensure any legislative requirements are met.
 * The Blueprint has been designed to cater for government organisations allowing end user devices internet access from anywhere (head office, regional office or home) direct connected and via proxy servers, VPN servers or Security Internet Gateways (SIGs).
-Where connected through a proxy server, rules will be configured to allow direct connection for some Office 365 services.
+Where connected through a proxy server, rules will be configured to allow direct connection for some Microsoft 365 services.
 Mobile users will access Microsoft 365 services directly.
 These users will be subject to Conditional Access policies to reduce unauthorised access risk.
 * The Intune Console is the preferred method to manage all settings regardless of Cloud native or Hybrid.
 Although a combination of the Microsoft Endpoint Configuration Manager (MECM) Console and Group Policy Objects (GPOs) would be able to achieve the same settings in a hybrid environment, this Blueprint does not include MECM and GPOs example configurations due to the level of dissimilarities and per agency customisation in existing MECM and GPOs configurations across Commonwealth entities.

 ## Identity and access management